Ansari-Muskan01/PowerBI/Introduction.md

 | China    | 2020   |  1,424 Million |
 | USA      | 2020   |  331 Million   |

+This is raw data.

+Using BI, we can analyze this data and find useful information.

+For example:
+China has the highest population among these countries.
+India has a higher population than the USA.
+We can compare population between different countries.
+We can analyze how population changes over time.
 Data → Analysis → Insight → Decision

+BI Process :
+Raw Data → Analysis → Insight → Decision

+Example of the BI Process

+Raw Data: India's population in 2020 = 1,380 Million
+↓

+Analysis: Compare India's population with other countries.

+↓

+Insight: India has one of the highest populations among the selected countries.

+↓

+Decision:: Organizations can use this information for planning resources, healthcare, infrastructure, and other services.

 Why is BI important?